-There is ongoing collaboration between members crossing between, theatre design and writing; arts and curation; and discussion between theatre and art; writing and art.
-Forthcoming events include a music event led by Danica Maier in collaboration with music composer Dr. Martin Scheuregger; the Paper Airplane competition: held to replace the now lost Waddington Air Show it will be held on the village field the first weekend of July open to all. (date TBC); and Opera for all – an evening event with opera singers talking through and showing the audience various aspects and techniques used in opera singing.
-(TBA)
+The group continues to host and run events that focus on the interests of the members, for a cross – over audience such as film nights, and literary performances, held in different places in Waddington.
+The group members have continued to hold monthly meetings from which collaborative projects have emerged, including a music event led by Danica Maier in collaboration with music composer Dr. Martin Scheuregger; the Paper Airplane competition: held to replace the now lost Waddington Air Show; and Opera for all – an evening event with opera singers talking through and showing the audience various aspects and techniques used in opera singing.

-We will continue to host and run events (3 – 4 per year) that bring focus on the interests of the members to a cross – over audience.
-In the longer-term, we are looking to fund and run a weekend long event held in and around the village of Waddington bringing theatre, performance, writing and fine art together.
-We will be applying to ACE funding for R&D to meet with other villages that have developed major art events as destinations (Wirksworth Art Festival, Whitstable Biennale, Folkestone Triennale, and others).
+In the longer-term, the group hopes to run a weekend long event held in and around the village of Waddington bringing theatre, performance, writing and fine art together, informed by research trips to other villages that have developed major art events as destinations (Wirksworth Art Festival, Whitstable Biennale, Folkestone Triennale, and others).

-The Start of Something is a project which, through conversation, seeks to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
-Proposals for new conversations are invited at any time and CVAN EM will consider how it might support a conversation to take place to benefit the widest community and make the greatest difference within the region.
-Let us know if you would like to propose a topic.
+Analysis of Process was proposed to CVAN EM’s The Start of Something project, which, through conversation, sought to bring people in the East Midlands together to explore a common goal, share experience and work collaboratively, ultimately to make things happen.
+CVAN EM supported proposals from groups based in the region, that it considered would benefit the widest community and make the greatest difference within the region.

-Find out more about The Start of Something and the conversations that we have supported to date.
+Find out more about The Start of Something and the conversations that we supported.